benlau/underline/README.md

     auto output = _::map(QList<QString>{"1","2","3"}, [](auto item, QString index) { return item;});
 ```

-The 2nd argument of the iteratee function should be an int type but QString is given.
-Normally, it will trigger a compilation error at somewhere that user has no idea what is it actually doing.
-The error message is super long and difficult to understand.
+The 2nd argument of the iteratee function should be an int type, but it got a QString.
+Usually, it triggers a compilation error at somewhere that user has no idea what is it doing.
+The error message is super long and hard to understand.

 Underline captures the argument type mismatched error by using static_assert().
-The actual error message on above example will be
+The actual error message on above example becomes:

 ```
 error: static_assert failed "_::map(): Mismatched argument types in the iteratee function.
 Please validate the number of argument and their type."